State of Minnesota

 THE STATE OF MINNESOTA TO THE ABOVE-NAMED RESPONDENT:

-1. The Petitioner (your spouse) has filed a lawsuit against you asking for dissolution of your marriage (divorce).
+I. The Petitioner (your spouse) has filed a lawsuit against you asking for a dissolution of your marriage (divorce).
 A copy of the Petition for Dissolution of Marriage is attached to this Summons.
+There should also be a copy of Petitioner's Financial Affidavit attached.

-2. You must serve upon Petitioner and file with the court a written Answer to the Petition for Dissolution of Marriage, and you must pay the required filing fee.
-Answer forms are available from the court administrator\'s office.
-You must serve your Answer upon Petitioner within thirty (30) days of the date you were served with this Summons, not counting the day of service.
-If you do not serve and file your Answer, the court may give your spouse everything he or she is askingfor in the Petition for Dissolution of Marriage.
+2. You must serve upon Petitioner and file with the Court a written Answer to the Petition for Dissolution of Marriage and your Financial Affidavit.
+You must pay the required filing fee.
+Answer forms and the Financial Affidavit form are available from the Court Administrators office.
+You must serve your Answer and Financial Affidavit upon Petitioner within thirty (30) days of the date you were served with this Summons, not counting the day of service.
+If you do not serve and file your Answer and Financial Affidavit, the Court may give your spouse everything he or she is asking for in the Petition for Dissolution of Marriage.

 NOTICE OF TEMPORARY